Join Our Mailing List

 Orient To Neutral

 I am not talking about a functional treatment field, where efference and one sided contacts are appropriate.
-In a nervous system (NS) tad-pole neutral, the NS possesses fight, flight, freeze reactivities that protect the client from a practitioner's efference.
+In the nervous system (NS) tad-pole neutral, the NS possesses fight, flight, freeze reactivities that protect the client from a practitioner's efference.

-These ethical breaches continued despite that I said
+The ethical breaches continued despite that I said

 "biodynamic osteopaths insist that one sided contacts